Governor of Nizhny Novgorod Oblast: Soviet era

 On August 19, 1991, during the August coup, Gennady Khodyrev was on vacation near Foros.
 Having returned after the GKChP defeat, he had to make a choice: whether to remain at the head of the regional committee of the CPSU-KP of the RSFSR or strengthen his position as chairman of the Regional Council of People's Deputies.
 Khodyrev chose to remain the head of the regional committee (however, on November 6, the CPSU was banned for supporting the putsch).
 He was replaced by the chairman of the regional Council of People’s Deputies was elected Evgeny Krestyaninov.

 Since the end of 1991, the main mechanism for the legitimization of regional government bodies has been associated with the popularity of the President of Russia, Boris Yeltsin, who received legitimacy in a popular vote.
 At the beginning of the cardinal changes, the President of Russia had virtually unlimited powers to form the executive branch in the constituent entities of the Russian Federation.
 It was assumed that the election of regional leaders would be introduced in all regions.
 In August 1991, Russian President Boris Yeltsin promised that elections would be held as soon as possible, but a new institution was created for the transitional period — the head of the regional administration appointed by the president (administration refers to a regional executive body).
 On November 30, 1991, 32-year-old Boris Nemtsov was appointed head of the administration of the Nizhny Novgorod Region by presidential decree.

 At the suggestion of Nemtsov, the Regional Council approved a new job title - the governor.

 December 17, 1995 in the Nizhny Novgorod region held the first election of the governor.
 The largest number of votes (58.37%) was gained by the current governor Boris Nemtsov.
 The Kommersant newspaper wrote that in 1995 Boris Nemtsov “earned the notoriety of a reformer”, whose experience in the restructuring of the economy of a particular region was recommended by the government everywhere.

 Nemtsov’s term of office was 4 years.
 However, only 2 years later, on March 17, 1997, the politician was appointed First Deputy Prime Minister of the Russian Government in the second government of Viktor Chernomyrdin.
 Acting Governor of the Nizhny Novgorod Region became Vice Governor Yuri Lebedev.

 Early elections were held on June 29, 1997.
 None of the candidates gained more than 50% of the vote, and the mayor of Nizhny Novgorod Ivan Sklyarov (40.95%) and the State Duma deputy from the Communist Party Gennady Khodyrev (37.84%) got into the second round.
 In the second round on July 13, Ivan Sklyarov won with 52% of the vote.

+Powers and duties

+The governor holds many powers and duties: